A Personal Statement To Write

 I’ve also participated in two Earthwatch volunteering activities, the first of which was in Spain, where we assisted in data collection for the creation of protected areas, and the second of which was in Tanzania.
 Monitoring rainforest native wildlife is helping to estimate the consequences of timber harvesting.

-The Tanzanian adventure was particularly eye-opening, not just for the differences in culture and hardship in the area, but also because of the level of collaboration and difficulty we had to confront living in such a remote location as the Usambara Mountains.
-The event also made me aware of how international countries and non-governmental organizations (NGOs) are assisting Tanzanians in alleviating poverty.
+The Tanzanian adventure was particularly eye-opening, not just for the differences in culture and hardship in the area but also because of the level of collaboration and difficulty we had to confront living in such a remote location as the Usambara Mountains.
+The event also made me aware of how international countries and non-governmental organizations (NGOs) assist Tanzanians in alleviating poverty.

 Aside from academics, I like a variety of activities.
 I’ve loved Egyptology, with all the facts and mysteries around it, since I first visited Egypt when I was 12 years old.
 In many ways, I like the arts.
-My mom was, in her youth, one of Czechoslovakia’s most talented opera singers, thus opera holds a special place.
+My mom was, in her youth, one of Czechoslovakia’s most talented opera singers.
+Thus opera holds a special place.
 I also adore photography, especially black and white photographers.
 Last year, I had a little exhibition of my art in Prague.
-I used to love ballet as a kid and even competed in local competitions.
+I loved ballet as a kid and even competed in local competitions.

 Sports have been more important to me in recent years: as a member of the Czech Quiksilver Snowboarding team, I have earned impressive achievements in national freestyle competitions.
 I wish to develop my skills and compete in international tournaments in the future.

 Every summer, I spend nearly a month in France honing my language skills.
 Aside from speaking perfect French, English, Czech, and Slovak, I’ve been learning German at school and seeking to understand Hebrew on my own.
 Mensa, Net-Aid.org, Greenpeace, and the Czech–Japanese Association are all organizations in which I am actively involved.